 Rudely Alternative.
 Five ingredients.
 Five steps.

-Made creamy with coconut milk and sweetened with squash, this fragrant restorative soup is perfect for a quick nourishing autumn meal.
-Be sure to use one of the vibrant green pastes, preferably one with added coconut cream, as these make a more flavourful broth. – Anna Jones
+Made creamy with coconut milk and sweetened with squash, this fragrant restorative soup and perfect for a quick nourishing autumn meal.
+Be sure to use one of the vibrant green pastes, preferably one with added coconut cream, as these make a more flavourful broth.

 100g Thai green curry paste

 1⁄2 a medium butternut squash (about 400g), peeled and finely sliced